The Most Important Skills for CEOs and MDs

 - Leadership: A managing director must be able to inspire and motivate those around them to achieve results.
 This includes both their direct reports and other employees further down the hierarchy.

 - Financial acumen: A managing director must have a good understanding of financial concepts and be able to make sound decisions in this area.
-This includes both day-to-day financial decisions and longer-term strategic planning.
+This includes both day-to-day financial decisions and longer-term strategic planning such as offering employee financial wellness programs to inspire loyalty and motivation.

 - People management: A managing director must be able to effectively manage and development their team in order to get the best out of them.
 This includes setting clear goals and expectations, providing feedback and coaching, and dealing with performance issues swiftly and fairly.